Motivation and procedure

 For this purpose, single-layer laboratory pouch cells will be constructed and their behavior at high temperatures investigated.
 Commercially available systems will also be compared.
 Following the load tests, the laboratory cells are opened and the components analyzed in the post-mortem laboratory.
 Building on this, the integration of the optimized materials into a full cell will be investigated.
 Both cylindrical cells and pouch cells are produced with the identified materials.
 In addition, the influence of the geometry on the heat dissipation of the cells will be validated.
 Especially for the thermal coupling to active and passive cooling peripherals, the geometry of the current arresters is of decisive importance.
 The solutions developed will also be compared economically with currently available cooling concepts and battery technologies.

 - ISEA – Institute for Power Electronics and Electrical Drives of RWTH Aachen University

-- PEM - Chair of Production Engineering of E-Mobility Components at RWTH Aachen University
+- PEM – Chair of Production Engineering of E-Mobility Components of RWTH Aachen University

 - Send Email

 Project Management Jülich (PtJ) | Forschungszentrum Jülich GmbH